OBaddeley/playground/README.md

 # playground

-Just a practise repo for basic JQuery, Jquery UI, and deploying to azure. practisedeleteme.azurewebsites.net
+Just a practise repo for basic JQuery, Jquery UI, and deploying to azure.

+Was deployed to: practisedeleteme.azurewebsites.net  //now deleted